 Leo Szilard (1898-1964) was a Hungarian-American physicist and inventor.

+Szilard was the chief physicist at the Chicago Metallurgical Laboratory from February 1942 to July 1946.
+He worked for Arthur H. Compton, the head of the Met Lab.
 Szilard helped build Chicago Pile-1, the first neutronic reactor to achieve a self-sustaining nuclear chain reaction.
 Szilard patented creating a neutron-based chain reaction in 1934 - although, as historian Alex Wellerstein explains, his ideas in the patent had some problems scientifically and would prove to be wrong in parts.
-In 1955, Szilard and Enrico Fermi jointly received the patent for a neutronic reactor.

 He applied for many patents, including one for the linear accelerator and cyclotron, and came up with many important scientific concepts, including the nuclear chain reaction and key ideas in thermodynamics.
+In 1955, Szilard and Enrico Fermi jointly received the patent for a neutronic reactor.

 Always a visionary, Szilard, sacrificing many years of his career and having no permanent post for himself, worked tirelessly to find suitable positions for many of the other scientists fleeing Germany.
 Often working by himself, at the detriment of his own safety and career, Szilard was responsible for numerous colleagues being offered positions.
 He organized several groups and worked with the Academic Assistance Council, a London-based group headed by Ernest Rutherford that helped refugee scientists and scholars.